 Forget the Weed n Feed!
 Start incorporating easy, ecologically-sound practices that will help your lawn thrive and outcompete weeds!
 Or, get started on a lawn alternative like an ecolawn, meadowscape or rain garden.

-MOSS IN LAWNS (factsheet)
+MOSS IN LAWNS (web)

 Moss develops in unhealthy lawns.
 To promote healthy soil and lawns, try these helpful tips.
 Lime, prune, and aerate your lawn, install a draining system, use a thatching rake to remove dead grass, and water deeply but infrequently.
-Download the Factsheet